 Anime & Manga

 - In Science Ninja Team Gatchaman, the villain group, Galactor, has massive war machines in almost every episode and an estimated one million members around the world.
 It is suggested that the true leader of Galactor, the alien Sousai X, somehow has the massive personal resources to keep the operation going.

 - Dr. Hell from Mazinger Z has the resources to build over one hundred Mechanical Beasts, two Super Villain Lairs, several -aerial or submarine- fortresses and war machines, and he has an infinite supply of Mooks.
 It was explained on a chapter of one of the manga versions Count Brocken -one of his Co-Dragons- had taken over several European crime organizations long before the beginning of the manga and was using their resources to fund Hell's operation.
 And regarding how Hell has an endless army of Mooks...
 It was justified, but the answer is pure horror: All his subordinates are corpses he has turned into Cyborgs personally.
 Often they were people he or his subordinates had slain.
 Hence, he has an infinite supply of soldiers.

 - The Jovians of Martian Successor Nadesico have a basically infinite supply of robot drones, no matter how many thousands of the things the heroes blow up over the course of the series.
-However, no one finds this odd as they're an Alien Invasion force... actually, they're just disenfranchised human colonists that stumbled across Applied Phlebotinum similar to Knights of the Old Republic.
+However, no one finds this odd as they're an Alien Invasion force... actually, they're just disenfranchised human colonists that stumbled across an Applied Phlebotinum alien factory.
 When this starts breaking down, they start entertaining the notion of peace talks.